 These two questions certainly come in a job interview: “Why did you leave your home country?”
 And “Why did you choose Australia?“

 In general, job interviews are less formal in Australia than in other countries.
-While in many European countries the focus is often on the education and the degree, recruiting agents in Australia put more emphasis on the personality of the candidate.
+While in many European countries the focus is often on the education and the degree, recruitment agents in Australia put more emphasis on the personality of the candidate.

 The good thing is that headhunters / recruiters have no time to lose and come straight to the point.
-They ask specific questions to learn more about your personality and your professional experience.
-So they can quickly get an idea of your profile and see if it matches the position.
+They ask specific questions to learn more about your personality and your professional experience so they can quickly get an idea of your profile and see if it matches the position.

 If it is an employee of the company in question (the future manager, an employee, or the HR manager), the conversation may take more than an hour.

-Stay with the company
+Staying with the company